-In the event that the State Police determine that an applicant to Danville Community College is listed on the Sex Offender Registry, the State Police will notify DCC.
-When the College receives such a notification, the following procedures apply:
+Language on the admissions application informs applicants that their information is being transferred to the State Police.
+In the event that the State Police determine that a DCC applicant is listed on the Sex Offender Registry, the State Police will notify DCC.
+When the college receives such notification, the following procedures apply:

-A. The applicant will be denied admission to DCC in accordance with its admission policy.
-(See Admission Denied/Revoked).
-The decision is final and not subject to appeal.

-B.If the applicant registers for classes and becomes a student before the college receives notification from the State Police, the student will immediately be informed that he/she is being administratively withdrawn from classes and will receive a tuition refund.
-The applicant may, in this instance, invoke his/her right to an appeal process.
+- The applicant will be denied admission to DCC in accordance with its admission policy as published in this catalog.
+The decision is final and not subject to appeal. - 2.
+If the applicant registers for classes and becomes a student before the college receives notification from the State Police that he/she is listed on the Sex Offender Registry, the student will immediately be informed that he/she is being administratively withdrawn from classes and will receive a tuition refund.
+An applicant, in this instance, may invoke his/ her right to an appeal process.

-Appeal Process for Revoked Enrollment When a student's enrollment is revoked, he/she may invoke the appeal process.
-Students who have registered for class but not yet started classes will be administratively withdrawn, and a service indicator will be placed on the student's record which will prevent the student from registering for classes.
-If the student is already attending classes, the College will reserve the class enrollment until the appeal process is complete, but the individual will not be allowed to attend class during the appeal process.
-The College will make every effort to expedite the appeals timeline.
+Appeals Process for Revoked Admission

+When a student's admission is revoked, he/ she may invoke the appeal process.
+Students who have registered for class but not yet started classes will be administratively withdrawn, and an appropriate service indicator will be placed on the student's record, which will prevent the student from registering for classes.
+If the student is already attending classes, the college will reserve class enrollment until the appeal process is complete, but the individual will not be allowed to attend class during the appeal process.
+The college will make every effort to expedite the appeals timeline.

-- A. The student will receive a certified letter/ return receipt requested from the senior Counselor notifying the student of the revoked admission and outlining the appeal process. - B.The student may write a letter appeal to the Dean of Student Support Services in which he/she (1) provides justification for consideration of admission/reinstatement and (2) discloses the nature of the offense and/ or conviction serving as the basis for DCC's action to revoke admission.
+- The student will receive a certified letter/ return receipt requested from the Dean of Student Services or designee notifying the student of the revoked admission and outlining the appeal process. - 2.
+Student may write a letter of appeal to the Dean of Student Services in which he/she (1) provides justification for consideration of admission/ reinstatement and (2) discloses the nature of the offense and/or conviction serving as the basis for DCC's action to revoke admission.
 If the student is a convicted sex offender, the letter should include a statement acknowledging his/her understanding that his/her identity and status as a convicted sex offender will be publicized on the college campus in accordance with federal and state law if he/she is admitted or reinstated.

-The letter of appeal must be submitted to the Dean of Student Support Services within seven (7) business days of notification by the College.
+The letter of appeal must be submitted to the Dean of Student Services within seven (7) business days of notification by the college.

-C.A panel of five (5) full-time faculty or administrators will review the information submitted and make a decision by a simple majority vote within fourteen (14) business days of receiving the letter of appeal.
-The Dean of Student Support Services will serve as the convener of the panel and will be a member of the panel.
-Panel discussions will be confidential.

-- D.If the panel determines that the withdrawn student represents a threat or potential danger to the College and/or the revoked admission/ withdrawn enrollment is considered to be in the best interest of the College, the following apply: - a. the student's admission to the College will remain revoked - b. the student will be administratively withdrawn from classes if classes have been held - c. a service indicator will be placed on the applicant's record which will prevent the applicant from registering for future classes and - d. enrolled students will receive a tuition refund. - e.
-The Dean of Student Support Services will inform the student by certified letter/ return receipt requested of the decision of the appeals panel.
+- 3. A panel of five (5) full-time faculty or administrators will review the information submitted and make a decision by a simple majority vote within fourteen (14) business days of receiving the letter of appeal.
+The Dean of Student Services will serve as the convener of the panel and will be a member of the panel.
+Panel discussions will be confidential. - 4.
+If the panel determines that the withdrawn student represents a threat or potential danger to the college and/or the revoked admission/ withdrawn enrollment is considered to be in the best interest of the college, the following apply: - a.
+The student's admission to the college will remain revoked - b.
+The student will be administratively withdrawn from classes, if classes have been held - c.
+An enrolled student will receive a tuition refund.
+Tuition refunds will not be granted for students removed from the college for disciplinary reasons - 5.
+The Dean of Student Services will inform the student by certified letter/return receipt requested of the decision of the appeals panel.
 The decision of the appeals panel shall be final.